-Redland City Council has partnered with Royal Automobile Club of Queensland (RACQ) to trial emerging transport technology on Redlands Coast.
+Redland City Council is partnering with Royal Automobile Club of Queensland (RACQ) to trial emerging transport technology on Redlands Coast.

-The aim of the trial is to show how highly automated vehicle technology (AVs) can play a role in the transport network by filling a public transport gap, and provide specific transport services.
+The aim of the trial is to learn how highly automated vehicle technology (AVs) can play a role in the transport network by filling a public transport gap, and provide specific transport services.

 What are the hours of operation?

 The hours of operation are Wednesday to Friday, 9am to midday and 12.30pm - 3pm, and on Saturday and Sunday from 10am - 12.30pm and 1pm - 3pm.